triggermesh/docs/docs/cloud/sources/slack.md

 # Event Source for Slack

-This event source uses the [Slack Events API][slack-events-api] through a [bot user][slack-bot-user] to ingest events into Triggermesh.
+This event source uses the [Slack Events API][slack-events-api] through a [bot user][slack-bot-user] to ingest events into TriggerMesh.

 ## Prerequisite(s)